Gomboc-AI/actions/terraform/remediate/README.md

 Use this action in a deployment workflow to get remediations to your Terraform code.
 We require nothing else but your HCL (`.tf`) files!

-## Bootstrap your workflow
+## Quickstart guide

-If you are in a hurry, we recommend setting up two workflows:
+We recommend starting with these two workflows:
   - **On demand execution**: Trigger our action from GitHub's UI for a quick healthcheck
   - **Pull requests**: Trigger our action everytime you make changes to your IaC